haiqu/rx-nga/Rx.md

+# Rx Core

+The *Rx Core* is the *retro experimental core*, a proto-Forth environment.
+Past incarnations of this have proved very successful, serving as both a basis for Retro and testbed for interesting concepts. *Rx* (as it will be called from this point on) is *not* intended to be used widely.
+Expect frequent breakages and bugs as new things are added, tested, and removed.
+It is my hope that this will prove beneficial in building the next generations of Retro and Parable.

+As with all of my recent work, I'm attempting to develop this in  more literate style, intermixing commentary and keeping related things together.
+The sources are extracted with the *unu* tool, preprocessed by *nuance*, and then assembled using *naje*.
+On my Linode, this normally takes less than 0.01s.

+## Nga Instruction Set

 The core Nga instruction set consists of 27 instructions.
-Rx begins by

-assigning each to a separate function.
-These are not intended for direct
+Rx begins by assigning each to a separate function.
+These are not intended for direct use.

-use.

 ````
 :_nop     `0 ;